Reducing car accident injury risks: Tips for Columbia, Missouri drivers

 Sometimes, Missouri car accidents can't be avoided, but there are some important steps you can take to reduce your chances of being injured in a serious crash.
 In this post, our Columbia personal injury lawyers discuss a few basic tips to help you and your loved ones arrive safely at your destination.

-Roadway safety in Missouri: Tips to help you travel safe
+Roadway safety in Missouri: Tips to help you travel safely

 - Make sure your vehicle is in good working order.
 Keeping your car well-maintained and having it serviced regularly can help reduce your risk of being involved in a crash.
 Before you hit the road - especially if you're planning a long trip - fill up your gas tank and make sure you don't need to change your oil or rotate your tires.